-Using the ideas from this book, my partners and I tried out boot strap marketing ideas starting with [illegally] posting flyers with tear off tabs all over Harvard Square.
-A few years later, my partners and I went to business school (different ones) and our company hit the 12th spot on the Inc. 500 List for Fastest Growing Private Company.
+Using the ideas from this book, my partners and I tried out bootstrap marketing ideas starting with [illegally] posting flyers with tear-off tabs all over Harvard Square.
+A few years later, my partners and I went to business school (different ones) and our company hit the 12th spot on the Inc. 500 List for Fastest-Growing Private Company.
 I majored in Entrepreneurial Marketing but I was really back in school to fill in gaps in knowledge that I needed such as accounting so that I could understand my company’s annual report.
-(And now that I have three kids with busy schedules, I really wish I had paid more attention in logistics.)
+(And now that I have three kids with busy schedules, I really wish I had paid more attention to logistics.)

 Branding for Authors